 For example:

-For Packets classified in PDU Set #1, all packets carrying fragments of a particular I-Frame instance may be assigned a rolling counter value=3.
+For Packets classified in PDU Family #1, all packets carrying fragments of a particular I-Frame instance may be assigned a rolling counter value=3.
 Packets carrying P-Frames that are dependent on that I-Frame instance would have “3” indicated in their “Dependency” field.

-For Packets classified in PDU Set #3, all packets carrying fragments of a particular Temporal Base Layer instance may be assigned a rolling counter value=7.
+For Packets classified in PDU Family #3, all packets carrying fragments of a particular Temporal Base Layer instance may be assigned a rolling counter value=7.
 Packets carrying Temporal Enhancement Layers that are dependent on that base layer instance would have “7” indicated in their “Dependency” field.

 The resultant generic (applicable for all media) classification header markings for each packet would be as shown in figure 6.x.2.1-2.